mstenflo/icook/README.md

 * Media stored and retrieved through AWS S3 services
 * Using Rails backend
 * React/Redux frontend

-# Upcoming Features

 * Members can post new recipes
 * Members can edit recipes they posted
 * Members can attach a photo to their recipe
 * Members can post comments on recipes

+# Upcoming Features

 * Database is searchable
-* Recipes are organized by categories
+* Recipes are displayed by categories
 * Members have their own show pages with personal info and a list of recipes they posted